dmartin4820/dmartin4820.github.io/README.md

 ## Acknowledgements

-Thank you to the UC Berkeley Bootcamp staff for providing the starter code for this site.
+Thank you to the UC Berkeley Bootcamp staff for providing the resources to build a React site.

 ## Contributors